-Labs consume far more energy than other buildings per square foot.
-For instance, on Harvard's Cambridge campus labs make up approximately 25% of total building square footage but are responsible for 50% of the utility usage.
-The ten most energy-intensive FAS buildings are all laboratories, although not all of them belong to CCB.
+Labs consume far more energy per square foot than non-science buildings.
+Our Cambridge campus labs account for about 25% of total building square footage and 50% of utility usage.
+The ten most energy-intensive FAS buildings are laboratories, though not all belong to CCB.

-One of the reasons labs are so energy intensive is that they are typically supplied with 4 - 15 air changes of outside air per hour.
-This outdoor air must be conditioned (i.e. heated or cooled) to levels acceptable to a lab's occupants, which in the Boston climate takes a significant amount of energy.
-In addition to having special conditioning needs, labs are full of equipment that require a great deal of electricity to function.
+Why are labs so energy intensive?
+Typically, labs receive 4 to 15 air changes (of outside air) per hour.
+Outdoor air must be conditioned (i.e., heated or cooled) to levels acceptable to a lab's occupants, and, in the Boston climate, this requires a significant amount of energy.
+In addition to their special conditioning needs, labs also house substantial equipment that require high amounts of electricity to function.

 Help Green our CCB Labs with the Office of Sustainability

 - Become a Green Lab Leader!